 Day 7: Melbourne's city and arts precinct

 The shopping areas of central Melbourne are linked via tunnels, laneways and arcades.
-Have a wander and discover shopping centres such as Emporium Melbourne, Melbourne Central and Bourke Street Mall, before heading across the Yarra River to the Melbourne Arts Centre, about five minutes walk from the shopping centres.
+Have a wander and discover shopping centres such as Emporium Melbourne, Melbourne Central, Bourke Street Mall, and Chadstone before heading across the Yarra River to the Melbourne Arts Centre, about five minutes walk from the shopping centres.
 This complex of theatres and concert halls marks the middle of Melbourne's arts precinct, and is the place to catch meaningful diversions of every kind, from the gigantic laced facade of the Recital Centre, to the rust-coloured elegance of the Australian Centre for Contemporary Art.
 Complete your night out with a visit to a restaurant that turns dinner into an event: Vue du Monde, on the 55th floor of the iconic Rialto Building, serves an unforgettable 10-course degustation dinner beneath a ceiling of glowing lamps that mirror the sparkling lights of Melbourne below you.

 Day 8: Melbourne's St Kilda and Fitzroy